How to Smoke Brisket Burnt Ends

 Only if you want to be traditional.
 Poor man’s burnt ends are made using chuck roast, which is somewhat similar.
 Brisket has a better fat ratio and much less intermuscular fat, but chuck roast is always another option.

 Yes, you can.
-The cook time will be very different.
-Make sure you spritz regularly and still wrap in foil when they hit 165°F.
+The cooking time will be very different.
+Make sure you spritz regularly and still wrap them in aluminum foil when the internal temperature of the meat reaches 165°F.

-Through testing the foil tends to braise and soften the brisket much better than butcher paper using this process.
+Through testing the aluminum foil tends to braise and soften the brisket much better than butcher paper using this process.
 If you find it’s too soft, try butcher paper for yourself and see if that helps.
 It will lengthen the cooking time, so just be aware.
+You can also use an aluminum pan and seal the top tightly with foil.

 Brisket Burnt Ends